jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-12-5-developingembeddedlinuxaudioapplications2.markdown

 In this case, we are configuring sound for an [ocp](http://www.ofitselfso.com/BeagleNotes/BeagleboneBlackPinMuxModes.php) ("On-Chip Peripheral") node.

 {% highlight c %}
 /* Note the number after the fragment.
 In a DT overlay, make sure these fragments are laid out in order or some may be missed by the parser. */ fragment@3 {
     target = <&ocp>;
     __overlay__ {
         sound {
             compatible = "ti,da830-evm-audio";
             ti,model = "DA830 EVM";
-            ti,audio-codec = <&tlv320aic3x>;
+            ti,audio-codec = <&tlv320aic3x>; /* Connecting the codec from above */
-            ti,mcasp-controller = <&mcasp0>;
+            ti,mcasp-controller = <&mcasp0>; /* Connecting the McASP defined above */
             ti,codec-clock-rate = <12000000>;
             ti,audio-routing =
                 "Line Out",             "LLOUT",